mvolkmann/blog/src/prolog.md

 There are other ways to construct a list.

-The dot function (`./2`) is the list constructor.
+The dot predicate (`./2`) is the list constructor.
 It is passed the head and the tail of the list to be constructed.
 For example, `.(H, T)` creates a list where `H` is a single element that is the head and `T` is a list of elements in the tail.
 Often variables that represent lists end in "s" (ex. `.(E, Es)`).

-SWI-Prolog uses a different function name for the list constructor.
+SWI-Prolog uses a different functor name for the list constructor.
 For example:

 ```prolog